subquery/subql/docs/tutorials_examples/run-indexer.md

-# How to Run an Indexer Node?
+# How to run an indexer node?

 ## Video guide